Turn Practice into Progress with Practice Pouches

 Allowing students the freedom to NOT practice may in fact make them practice.

 Chopsticks to master rhythms

-It's not too late to implement these practice tips into your lessons and even set up an assembly line for practice pouches.
+Is it time to implement these practice tips into your lessons?
+Set up an assembly line for practice pouches.
 Your students will thank you for the creative practice strategies between lessons and you'll enjoy the progress!